stevenwcliu/Power-Up-Coffee-Shop/README.md

 How does your Team's System Scale?
 Can it handle > 1 Million Mobile Devices?

 ## Technical Requirements
-Discussion with screenshot evidence of how each technical requirement is meet.

----

-### Online Store Application

 ### 1. Deployment to GKE